-Jarrod Chin has been with Sport in Society since 2001.
+Jarrod Chin has been with the Center for the Study of Sport in Society since 2001.
 He currently serves as the Director of Training and Curriculum.
 In this capacity, Jarrod oversees all outreach programming in the Greater Boston area.
 Moreover, Chin ensures that the outreach staff continues to deliver high-quality and meaningful trainings in a variety of settings to middle school, high school, college, and adult audiences.

 Chin first joined Sport in Society as a Training and Outreach Specialist with Project TEAMWORK.
 As such, he facilitated diversity and conflict resolution trainings, primarily with middle and high school students.
 In 2003 he was promoted to Senior Training Specialist.
 In this position, Chin’s training duties expanded to include the Mentors in Violence Prevention (MVP), as well as Project TEAMWORK.
 As a Senior Trainer, Chin was also responsible for training new Outreach Specialists in Sport in Society’s Violence Prevention and Diversity programs.